Alleyway (video game): Reception

-Although Alleyway sold well enough during its production run, it has not been re-released as a Nintendo Player's Choice title, and reviews of the game have been mostly mixed to negative.
+Although Alleyway sold well enough during its production run, it has not been re-released as a Nintendo Player's Choice title, and reviews of the game have been mostly mixed.
 Mean Machines gave the game a score of 33%, criticizing its repetitiveness and stating "this variant doesn't have much more to offer than the original [Breakout]".
 The magazine's staff added "once you've finished a couple of screens, you'll be bored stiff" and compared the game to its predecessor, Arkanoid, regarding the lack of power-ups in Alleyway.
+The four reviewers in Electronic Gaming Monthly compared it to Arkanoid, writing that it lacked enhancement over the Breakout format.
+In the Japanese magazine Famitsu, two reviewers desired more variation on the gameplay, with one writing that this was more apparent after playing Arkanoid and Nazo no Kabe: Block-kuzushi.

-Electronic Gaming Monthly staff also reviewed the game, with four separate reviews giving the game scores of 6/10, 6/10, 5/10, and 3/10.
-All four reviewers compared it to Arkanoid, complaining about the lack of enhancement over the Breakout format.
-GamesRadar shared the sentiment in their review of the 3DS re-release, with reviewer Nathan Meunier giving it a score of 5/10 and stating "Alleyway wasn't so hot when it first came out, and it still pales when put it side-by-side to other similarly priced offerings".
+GamesRadar+ shared the sentiment in their review of the 3DS re-release, with reviewer Nathan Meunier giving it a score of 5/10 and stating that "Alleyway wasn't so hot when it first came out, and it still pales when put it side-by-side to other similarly priced offerings".
 He further added at times the game appeared to "hate" the player with its difficulty, though acknowledged that the addition of save states "takes some of the sting out of losing".
 Retro Gamer's Darran Jones called it "pretty piss-poor all the way back in 1989", noting the bland levels and lack of power-ups found in Arkanoid, and that many similar clones had outperformed it.
+The Famitsu reviewer who gave it the lowest score of the four said that as it just a block-breaking game, they wonder why it was even made available to a contemporary game audience.

 Not all comments about the game have been negative.
-The two Electronic Gaming Monthly reviewers that gave the highest scores did state they felt the design was perfect for the Game Boy, one adding "It's also a very good game that combines some new features ... with the original Break-Out theme" and concluding "Alleyway is good—but a bit long".
-German magazine Power Play gave the game a rating of 48%, but also praised the game's level variety.
-The book Rules of Play discusses the game as an example of improved design over a base core mechanic, citing the inclusion of distinct sound effects for ball collision as a means to praise the player for destroying bricks, and the varied level designs as "well done" and giving the player "an element of discovery to the overall experience."
-Allgame noted that despite the simplicity and variety, "Alleyway is fun to play", further adding that games of its kind "always play well on the Game Boy".
+The two Electronic Gaming Monthly reviewers that gave the highest scores did state they felt the design was perfect for the Game Boy, one adding: "It's also a very good game that combines some new features ... with the original Break-Out theme" and concluding "Alleyway is good—but a bit long".
+Two reviewers in Famitsu said it may appeal to players looking for brief casual game sessions.
+German magazine Power Play gave the game a rating of 48%, complimenting some level design while saying Nintendo failed to bring enough.
+The book Rules of Play discusses the game as an example of improved design over a base core mechanic, citing the inclusion of distinct sound effects for ball collision as a means to praise the player for destroying bricks, and the varied level designs as "well done" and giving the player "an element of discovery to the overall experience".
+AllGame noted that despite the simplicity and variety, "Alleyway is fun to play", further adding that games of its kind "always play well on the Game Boy".